ibmdbanalytics/ibmdbpy/README.rst

 Contributors
 ============

-The ibmdbpy project was initiated in April 2015, and developed by Edouard Fouché, at IBM Deutschland Reasearch & Development.
+The ibmdbpy project was initiated in April 2015, and developed by Edouard Fouché and the geospatial extension was contributed by Avipsa Roy and Rafael Rodriguez Morales in March,2016 under the supervision of Dr. Gregor Moehler, at IBM Deutschland Reasearch & Development, Böblingen.
-More contributors might participate in the future.